howardhlin/Public_Bike_Usage_Analysis/README.md

 - Include scripts in Jupyter notebook and cleaned data.

 2. DDL DML SQL query:
-- Include two parts:

-a. “divvybikeDDL” is for building schema “divvybike” to import clean data.

-b. “divvybike_snowflakeDDL” and “ divvybike_snowflakeDML” are for building OLAP database “divvybike_snowflake”.
+- Include two parts: “divvybikeDDL” is for building schema “divvybike” to import clean data. “divvybike_snowflakeDDL” and “ divvybike_snowflakeDML” are for building OLAP database “divvybike_snowflake”.

 3. BI process
 - Include two parts: Kepler.gl and Tableau.
 (Please use Chrome to open html file)